Donations for the park for Pathway Stones and Garden Markers made before April 27 will be installed in the park this July.

-• Pay tribute to the tenacious spirit of the Icelandic settlers
+- Pays tribute to the tenacious spirit of the Icelandic settlers

-• Enable a universally accessible journey that everyone can take together
+- Enables a universally accessible journey that everyone can take together

 The Viking Statue was erected in 1967 by the Gimli Chamber of Commerce.
-Thousands of tourists visit the statue, and the surrounding area, every year.
-We believe the area surrounding the Viking should be an appropriate reflection of this inspirational landmark.
-Because the statue was installed, in part, to celebrate Canada’s Centenary, it is fitting that the new park is scheduled to open in 2017, in conjunction with Canada’s 150th birthday.
+Thousands of tourists visit the statue and the surrounding area, every year.
+We believe that the area surrounding the Viking should be an appropriate reflection of this inspirational landmark.
+Because the statue was installed, in part, to celebrate Canada’s Centenary, it is fitting that the new park opened in August 2017, in conjunction with Canada’s 150th birthday.

 Click the links below to see the architectural drawings and find out more about opportunities to pay tribute to your family, friends and ancestors, and become a lasting part of the Park through pathway stones, steps, benches, settlement markers and more.